Nissan VQ30DE 3.0L Engine Specs

 The engine has 60 deg V-shape aluminum cylinder block.
 The block height is the same as VQ35, and it is 215 mm.
 Linking rods length is 147.6 mm.
 VQ30DE pistons are more huge than VQ35DE pistons.
 There are aluminum cylinder heads on each cylinder bank.
 Each head has two camshafts and 12 valves.
 Valve lift of the original VQ30DE is 8.55/ 8.55 mm, duration - 232/232 (single pattern cams).
 The crankshaft drives camshafts by the trustworthy timing chain.
 The VQ30 does not have hydraulic tappets/lifters.

-Here is crucial info on Engine, Nissan, 3.0l nissan, issues, Nissan VQ30DE 3.0L Engine, Nissan VQ30DE 3.0L Engine problems, Nissan VQ30DE 3.0L Engine reliability, Nissan VQ30DE 3.0L Engine specs, oil, power, problem, problems, reliability, specs, vq30, vq30de, vq30det.
-We have the greatest sources for Engine, Nissan, 3.0l nissan, issues, Nissan VQ30DE 3.0L Engine, Nissan VQ30DE 3.0L Engine problems, Nissan VQ30DE 3.0L Engine reliability, Nissan VQ30DE 3.0L Engine specs, oil, power, problem, problems, reliability, specs, vq30, vq30de, vq30det.
+Here is essential instruction on Engine, Nissan, 3.0l nissan, issues, Nissan VQ30DE 3.0L Engine, Nissan VQ30DE 3.0L Engine problems, Nissan VQ30DE 3.0L Engine reliability, Nissan VQ30DE 3.0L Engine specs, oil, power, problem, problems, reliability, specs, vq30, vq30de, vq30det.
+We have the greatest substance for Engine, Nissan, 3.0l nissan, issues, Nissan VQ30DE 3.0L Engine, Nissan VQ30DE 3.0L Engine problems, Nissan VQ30DE 3.0L Engine reliability, Nissan VQ30DE 3.0L Engine specs, oil, power, problem, problems, reliability, specs, vq30, vq30de, vq30det.
 Check it out for yourself!
-You can gather Nissan VQ30DE 3.0L Engine Specs guide and look the latest Nissan VQ30DE 3.0L Engine Specs, Problems, And Reliability.
+You can discover Nissan VQ30DE 3.0L Engine Specs guide and look the latest Nissan VQ30DE 3.0L Engine Specs, Problems, And Reliability.

 TitleNissan VQ30DE 3.0L Engine Specs